hoodiehq-archive/documentation/en/techdocs/api/client/hoodie.store.md

     function(updatedTodoObject) {});
 ```

-If you are interested in updates to one specifc object, you can specify an event identifier with an object id, like so:
+If you are interested in updates to one specific object, you can specify an event identifier with an object id, like so:

 ```javascript
 // config is the type, userconfig is the id